bhirons/deploy-laravel-nfs/README.md

     $ git checkout --force "origin/master"

 `origin/master` should be replaced with the tag you are using to deploy into production, or possibly your branch.
 Whichever the target happens to be based on your repo tactics.
 This technique detaches the HEAD on your working copy, so assumes that you are not going to edit anything here and push it back to your repo, which obviously you wouldn't do anyway right?

+#### Subsequent deployments
+Since `public` was changed to a symlink above, and git stores the type flag for folders, it will overwrite, basically set public back to a folder.
+So we now have to take the step to re-do that, although with a variation to preserve our modified index.php, and we don't have to copy htaccess this time.
+This could be scripted.

+    $ cd /home/protected/laravelfolder
+    $ cp /home/public/index.php /home/private/index.php
+    $ rm -rf public_bak
+    $ mv public public_bak
+    $ ln -s /home/public public
+    $ cp -a public_bak/* public/
+    $ cp /home/private/index.php public/

 ### Dependencies
 Now you can finally setup your config and dependencies.
 I don't recall off hand if the order here is important or not.